h-ohsaki/chatgpt-el/README.md

 5. Once the reply is displayed, type `C-c Q` or execute M-x chatgpt-insert-reply from Emacs.
 The reply from ChatGPT is inserted at the current point.

+6. If there are further responses from ChatGTP, type `C-u C-u C-c q` to display the continuation of ChatGTP's response in the buffer of Emacs.

+7. When requesting translation or proofreading of a text for ChatGPT, it is possible to replace the query text with the response from ChatGTP.
+To do this, type `C-u C-u C-c Q`.

 # TROUBLE SHOOTING